-5.1 login
+3.1 Login

-After your successful login, you can configure and manage the router.
-There are ten main menus on the left of the web-based utility.
+After your successful login, you can configure and manage the device.
+There are main menus on the left of the web-based utility.
 Submenus will be available after you click one of the main menus.
-The ten main menus are: Status, Quick Setup, Network, Wireless, DHCP, Forwarding, Security, Static Routing, DDNS and System Tools.
 On the right of the web-based utility, there are the detailed explanations and instructions for the corresponding page.
 To apply any settings you have altered on the page, please click the Save button.